 Payment problems?
 Phone (732) 224-2707 or e-mail firstname.lastname@example.org

 Out-of-County Residents – Out-of-county residents may be charged the Monmouth County resident rate if they obtain a document from their County Treasurer certifying that their county of residence will pay that portion of the tuition normally paid by Monmouth County for its resident students.
 These documents are standard and the procedures are established by law.
-Further information is available from the Office of Admission.
+Further information is available from the Office of Records and Registration.

 William DeVoe, Manager

 Hours during the Terms:

 Monday – Wednesday, 8:30 AM – 9 PM

 Saturday, 9 AM – 3 PM

 The Testing Center provides test proctoring services for Brookdale students and also to community members for a variety of tests.
 If you are a student taking a career assessment for a HUDV-107 Class (College Success Seminar), a make-up course test or retest, or a test for your fully or partially online class, visit the Testing Center in the Bankier Library.

 We also provide testing and re-testing for Accuplacer, the placement assessment test for incoming students, and the Health Science Admissions Tests (see various program requirements for required testing).

 For information about credit-by-examination tests such as CLEP or DSST, please speak to your academic advisor or a Testing Center staff member.
 (This is a great way to advance through your college career by earning credit for knowledge you already have. )